do0gra/do0gra.github.io/test.md

 ![antiroot_2](/assets/images/test/antiroot_2.png)

-I used Frida with the intention to hook the two functions to always return false, using the following python script:
+I used Frida with the intention to hook the two functions to always return false, with the following python script:

 ```py
 import frida